valhalla/valhalla-docs/api-reference.md

 # Mapzen Turn-by-Turn routing service API reference

 Mapzen Turn-by-Turn, powered by the Valhalla engine, is an open-source routing service that lets you integrate routing and navigation into a web or mobile application.
-This page documents the inputs and outputs to the service.

-The routing service is in active development.
-You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
-To report software issues or suggest enhancements, open an issue in GitHub (use the [Thor repository](https://github.com/valhalla/thor) for comments about route paths or [Odin repository](https://github.com/valhalla/odin) for narration).
-You can also send a message to routing@mapzen.com.

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).

 ## Inputs of a route

+The Mapzen Turn-by-Turn service requires an API key.
+In a request, you must append your own API key to the URL, following `api_key=`.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 The route request takes the form of `https://valhalla.mapzen.com/route?json={}&api_key=`, where the JSON inputs inside the ``{}`` include location information, name and options for the costing model, and output options.
 Here is an example request: